The Politics of Not Curing Bell's Palsy

 Some of the luckier people who fall victim to Bell's palsy experience a tremendous improvement from a chiropractic adjustment.
 For those who it helps, they experience a drastic change and reduction of symptoms within 24 hours.
 Therefore, it is worthwhile to try, and most chiropractic sessions are cheap.
 Bell's palsy is aggravated by spinal misalignments, and the virus lives in the spinal column.

 Low voltage electro-stimulation on the injured side of the face can result in immediate short-term improvement, and it will hasten the overall recovery time.
 This is the technique that earned Dr. Robert Scott Targan his 90-year sentence, which testifies to the effectiveness of it.
-We had success with 12-26 volts D.C. and Pulsating D.C. is fine too.
+We had success with 12-26 volts D.C. and pulsating D.C. is probably fine too.
 It is best to start at 12 volts and increase the voltage gradually, so long as the patient can tolerate it.
 Some pain will occur, but only when touching the skin at the damaged nerves.
 It is fascinating how the electrical probes can be used to pinpoint the same problem spots around the paralyzed areas, time and time again; but then change locations as the healing progresses.
 For the best results, rest the positive probe on the top and center of the head, and then move the negative contact around the paralyzed side of the face.
 Be cautious with the probes, especially if they are sharp, because the patient may suddenly move by reflex to cause a serious eye injury.
 Keeping the probes pointing away from the eyes while holding them sideways or diagonally is safest.
 The improvements brought about by this treatment can be huge, and rapid.
+A 12-volt car battery can be used for people who have no knowledge and understanding of electronic power supplies.
+Two 9-volt batteries that are connected in series would work too.

 Unusual food cravings often occur, and it is wise to obey them.
 Craving fats is normal, since fats are required for nerve creation and repair, especially for those inside of the brain.
-Try to choose the healthiest fats that you can, and supplement with 4,000 mg.
-(4 grams) of omega-3 in the form of flax seed oil capsules.
+Try to choose the healthiest fats that you can, and supplement with omega-3 in the form of flax seed oil capsules.
+An ideal dosage of flax seed oil for an average adult is 4 grams (4,000 mg.).

 The Solvent Connection

 This regimen should ensure that recovery is quick, and it is much more successful than the protocol of the orthodox establishment.
 It is also far cheaper than the usual brutal treatment of 10 steroid injections, which are delivered on multiple return doctor visits to ensure maximum patient bilking.
 There is no known singular cause for Bell's palsy, but recovery from it can be quick and relatively easy.
-The sooner that a recovery is made, the more likely that full facial control will be regained, which is why we provided so many options that can be combined to provide fast recovery.
-We believe that Bell's palsy is caused by an underlying herpes virus, combined with toxin exposure or other immune system suppression.
+The sooner that a recovery is made, the more likely it is that full facial control will be regained, which is why we provided so many options that can be combined to provide fast recovery.